selecting an "Unlocked" GSM phone for global use, make sure it is a

 don't want to be bothered.
 In other areas you may only be able to buy a

-Local SIM or phone at an "official" store.
-Extra photos are a also good
+local SIM or phone at an "official" store.

-With most US carriers, international Roaming must be activated which is
+With some US carriers, international Roaming must be activated which is

 Using your cellular phone for calls on a cruise ship can be quite